 [End Medium bio]

+Dr. Hause has been at work on a new double vinyl LP of songs due for release in December, 2014 under the name "Dr. Hoss."
+In September of 2014, Eric Berlin released his recording of Hause's Trumpet Concerto on MSR Classics on the CD, "Fantastique."
 In 2013 the Creviston-Fader Duo premiered and recorded his Snake River Manual of Style for Electric Guitar and Alto Sax in New York City and Arizona.
-Earlier in the year Hause was in residence with the Carolina Chamber Music Festival, who gave the Premiere of a new Piano Quartet.
-Alarm Will Sound, the celebrated New York City chamber orchestra, frequently performs both his arrangement of Edgard Varèse's Poème Électronique and Aphex Twin's Omgyjya Switch 7 nationally and internationally at major festivals.
-Most recently the Varèse was featured at New York's Metropolitan Art Museum for which it received a glowing review in the New York Times.
-2013 also saw the publication through the Hal Leonard Corporation of two works for young musicians: The Four Winds for band, and Elephant Breath for percussion quartet.
+Also in 2013 Hause was in residence with the Carolina Chamber Music Festival, who gave the Premiere of a new Piano Quartet, and the year also saw the publication through the Hal Leonard Corporation of two works for young musicians: The Four Winds for young band, and Elephant Breath for young percussion quartet.
+Alarm Will Sound, the celebrated New York City chamber orchestra, frequently performs both his arrangement of Edgard Varèse's Poème Électronique and Aphex Twin's Omgyjya Switch 7 nationally and internationally at major festivals, include a summer, 2014 performance before 9,000 at Chicago's Millenium Park.
+Most recently the Varèse was featured at New York's Metropolitan Art Museum for which it received a glowing review in the New York Times, and it is due out on AWS's forthcoming "American Masters" CD on the Canteloupe label.

 He has received recognition and praise for his opera trilogy, "The Defenestration Trilogy" based on the mysterious deaths of lesser known 1950's American personages.
 He conducted nine performances of his second chamber opera, Nightingale: The Last Days of James Forrestal at the Present Company Theatorium (NYC) in Spring of 2002.
 Opera News deemed the work "fresh and dramatic," and The Village Voice called it "powerful and haunting."
 The final work, Man: Biology of a Fall is based on the last days of biochemist Frank Olson and was premiered in October of 2007 in Brooklyn, NY.
 Both operas may be viewed in their entirety on YouTube.